jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/beginners-compilation.md

 After we write some data with the command `1`, We should be pressing the command `2` to read from the stored data.
 Once it prompts us to "enter the entry number of your data", we'll send a string instead to break it.
 Let's head back to the `netcat` and test it out:

-{% ccb html:true gutter1:,SERVER,,,,USER,SERVER,,USER,SERVER,,USER,SERVER,,,USER,SERVER,,USER,SERVER, highlight:21 %}
+{% ccb html:true gutter1:,SERVER,,,,USER,SERVER,,USER,SERVER,,USER,SERVER,,,USER,SERVER,,USER,SERVER, highlight:21 terminal:true %}
 <span class="meta prompt_">$</span> nc saturn.picoctf.net 50366
 Hi, welcome to my echo chamber!
 Type '1' to enter a phrase into our database